reapedjuggler/Q-Less/README.md

 # Q-Less

+A project based on intermediate and some advanced data structures ( here , implemented through C++)

 College Project in 2nd Year
 This Project is step towards solving one of the problems faced by customers in department stored/Malls ques.
 The initial aim was to develop a program so that customers could self-checkout instead of relying on an employee to make the process faster.
 Though far from reaching that goal the project did accomplish the following objectives: